Artist Residency “XR Fall” in Vancouver – Immersive Realities

 https://www.ecuad.ca/

-technologies to achieve cultural, social, and ecological benefits.
-The research focuses on developing new forms of storytelling, creative expression, social, ecological, and political impact, and community building.
-It aims to support thoughtful and sustainable use of technologies by bringing multiple perspectives to contemporary social and environmental issues.
-In collaboration with students and partners, the lab seeks to learn, teach, and discover the aesthetic possibilities of media forms using new technologies.
-The research emphasizes duration, slowness, and listening, considering time and place as integral to understanding the mediated world
+Basically Good Media Lab (BGML) is a research lab at Emily Carr University of Art + Design committed to seeing old and new media technologies through fresh eyes and ears for cultural, social, and ecological benefit.
+Our research focuses on developing novel forms of storytelling, creative expression, social, ecological and political impact, and community building.
+We want to support thinking and practicing with technologies by bringing multiple perspectives to the social and environmental issues of our time.
+In collaboration with students and partners, we aim to learn, teach, and discover the aesthetic possibilities of media forms, using new technologies in ways that are considered and sustainable.
+Our research draws on duration, slowness, and listening, considering time and place as integral in our understanding of the mediated world.

 basicallygoodmedia.ca